KommanderKek/StockMarketPredictor/README.md

-# StockMarketPredictor
+# Stock Market Predictor

-Running the code:
+## Introduction and usage

 This program uses a random forest classifier from the sklearn python library to predict future stock price increases.
 For use, the file should be run directly in a terminal.